Akiokita/full-stack/README.md

 Run the 'back-end' with your IDE of preference.

-go to the 'front-end' folder and run php artisan serve
+Go to the 'front-end' folder and run php artisan serve

 URLs